Telefonica/XAIoGraphs/docs/source/examples/titanic.md

 ## Titanic Explainer

-To determine the explainability of this dataset, we have discretize the continuous features (`age`, `family_size` and `ticket_price`) and produce as many columns representing the probability of the target as there are targets in the dataset.In this example, we will have two columns with probabilities of `0` and `1`: `SURVIVED` and `NO_SURVIVED`.
+To determine the explainability of this dataset, we have discretized the continuous features (`age`, `family_size` and `ticket_price`) and produced as many columns representing the probability of the target as there are targets in the dataset.In this example, we will have two columns with probabilities of `0` and `1`: `SURVIVED` and `NO_SURVIVED`.
 The function [`load_titanic_discretized()`](../api_reference/datasets.md#xaiographs.datasets.load_titanic_discretized)
 in XAIoGraphs already provides this altered dataset.